 You can choose to study similar modules to your counterparts back in Nottingham or expand your knowledge by taking other options.
 Teaching is typically in the relevant language.

 For your final year you will return to Nottingham.
 Your economics studies will focus on a dissertation and some optional modules, while you refine your newly fluent language skills in a final language module and study your choice from a list of optional modules.

 Find out more.

 A levels: A*AA excluding general studies, leisure studies, and global perspectives and research (A*ABB for those taking four full A levels and completing them in the same year)

 GCSEs: GCSE maths, 7 (A) or above, unless taking it at A level

 English language requirements

 IELTS: 7.0 (no less than 7.0 in reading and writing, and 6.0 in speaking and listening)

 For details of other English language tests and qualifications we accept, please see our entry requirements page.

-Our graduates opt for a wide variety of careers, including investment banking, accountancy, tax consultancy, working in government offices, auditing, management consultancy, print and television journalism, councillors in local government and many more.
+Our graduates opt for a wide variety of careers, including investment banking, accountancy, tax consultancy, working in government offices, auditing, derivatives trading, management consultancy, mergers and acquisitions, and many more.